arXiv/accessible_submission_ui/README.md

 # accessible_submission_ui

-Supports a student project involving soliciting feedback on arXiv articles rendered as html.
+Supports a student project to add accessibility features to the submission ui and process.